Official First Semester Break Date for Teacher Trainees, Check Here

 Conclusion

 The first semester break for teacher trainees, according to the PRINCOF calendar, begins on 20th December 2025.
-Students may write mid-semester examinations before going home.
 They will return on 12th January 2026, continue the semester for eight weeks, and finally write their end-of-semester examinations from 23rd February to 6th March 2026.

 Teacher trainees are encouraged to use their breaks wisely and prepare well for the second session and the final exams.
 With discipline and proper planning, the semester will be successful.